 Step 4: Ditch Debbie Downer

 You know the people… the ones that always find something to complain about.
 The ones who could win the lotto and be mad about the hassle of claiming the money.
 Yep, ditch those jerks, or you are not going to have a happy vacation.

 If your friend who sends every plate of food she has ever ordered back to the kitchen asks you to go on a trip with her, run away and run quickly.
 Don’t even think about it.
 She is going to make it miserable for everyone.

 Sometimes we have to go places or hang out with people out of obligation.
 But when you are planning a vacation this is not the time to get guilted into a miserable time.
 Say no and move on.
-Only travel with awesome people!
+Only travel with awesome people to make happy vacations!

 If you happen to go on a vacation with a usually fun friend and midway through they channel their inner Debbie, nicely excuse yourself from them and find your own fun.
 Seriously!